loh04/heart_attack/README.md

 # Heart Attack Prediction using Machine Learning

+This repo is a basic repo for heart attack prediction using random forest.

 Heart attacks are a major problem in and around the world.
 We have desinged an application that checks whether the person has the probablitly of having a heart attack by measuring various quantities such as age, gender, blood pressure, cholestrol levels.

 We had taken a dataset from Kaggle which is rated 9/10 and was very much suitable to use for this purpose.